Lady Bug Game Board

 - Game Board printed on card stock

-- Step and skips cards printed on business card stock, or cut if printed on regular card stock
+- Step and skips cards printed on card stock (fits business card stock, too)

 Directions for 2 players